jgierer12/react-tag-names/README.md

 ## react-tag-names vs html-tag-names

-The main notable difference is that tag names are divided into HTML and SVG tag names.
+- Tag names are divided into HTML and SVG tag names.
 This is useful since React uses different typings for those two categories.

-Instead of kebab-case (e.g. `clip-path`), React uses camel-case (`clipPath`).
+- Instead of kebab-case (e.g. `clip-path`), React uses camel-case (`clipPath`).

-Also, since the tag names are taken directly from React's type definition, and this package's version always matches the respective React version, you are guaranteed to always get exactly the tags that React supports.
+- Since the tag names are taken directly from React's type definition, and this package's version always matches the respective React version, you are guaranteed to always get exactly the tags that React supports.

 ## Install